tyuukau/8-puzzle/README.md

 [Link](https://drive.google.com/uc?export=download&id=1sAhDL847ku-mo3C-LyMCb5-QYdAta8HQ)

 After downloading, you get a file named `fifteen-puzzle-6M.csv`.
-Navigate to the `data` folder and put the file there.
+Navigate to the `data/input/` folder and put the file there.